 Upon selection of an Applicant from the DHA-managed waiting list, DHA will refer the family to the appropriate development for screening by the owner.
 Should the applicant meet the PBV property Tenant Selection Plan (TSP) screening, the property will forward the applicant name to DHA for determination of family eligibility.
-If the applicant declines the offer of a PRA unit, without good cause, DHA will remove the name from the waiting list.
-Should the applicant not meet the PBV property TSP, DHA will allow the applicant to move their application to a different PRA site-based waiting list (or remain on the same waitlist if there are multiple properties in the waitlist group).
+If the applicant declines the offer of a PBV unit, without good cause, DHA will remove the name from the waiting list.

 Some families may qualify for more than one unit size.
-DHA will refer wait list Applicants to a PRA property or property group in accordance with the first unit available based on the Number of Persons per Unit Standards.
-As an example, PRA PBV properties or property groups with a studio apartment will receive a wait list for single person households.
+DHA will refer wait list Applicants to a PBV property or property group in accordance with the first unit available based on the Number of Persons per Unit Standards.
+As an example, PBV properties or property groups with a studio apartment will receive a wait list for single person households.
 Refusal to be screened for a unit or to not accept a unit offer at a particular site without good cause will result in the Applicant's name being removed from the wait list.
 Applicants must take the first unit offered, regardless of unit size, or refuse it with good cause.
 Refusal of a unit offer solely because an Applicant is waiting for a larger unit for which they may also qualify is not good cause for refusal.

-Removal from the PRA PBV wait list will not affect the family's standing on DHA's Housing Choice Voucher wait lists.
+Removal from the PBV wait list will not affect the family's standing on DHA's Housing Choice Voucher wait lists.

-Any family that is removed from the PRA PBV wait list is eligible to reapply during any time the wait list is open.
+Any family that is removed from the PBV wait list is eligible to reapply during any time the wait list is open.
 The date of the new application will be utilized for wait list order.